-Individual Lot Plans (ILP's) have also been prepared for each lot.
+Part 2 includes the LDP 5.0 and Individual Lot Plans (ILP's) prepared for each lot.
 They contain the same controls and information included in the overall LDP Plan however only contain the private realm elements, as further refined for each lot, including (but not limited to) provisions for the garage disposition, and permitted and required frontage and elevation types.